makersacademy/rps-challenge/README.md

 ----

 Download or clone this repository to your computer.
 Open your terminal and navigate to the folder with the game (rps-challenge).
-Run 'bundle install' to install the required dependencies.
+Run `bundle install` to install the required dependencies.

 How to play